Chirayu-Tripathi/Paper-Implementations/GPT2/readme.md

-# GPT (Generative Pre-trained Transformer) for Text Generation.
+# Language Models are Unsupervised Multitask Learners

 <p align="center">
 <img src="images/architecture.png?raw=true" alt="GPT-Architecture" width="350"/>
 </p>

-This repository contains a PyTorch implementation of the GPT (Generative Pre-trained Transformer) model for text generation tasks.
+This repository contains a PyTorch implementation of the GPT2 (Generative Pre-trained Transformer) model for text generation tasks.
 The model is trained on the Shakespeare dataset, but it can be easily adapted to other text datasets.

+The code is entirely similar to the GPT code with some minor changes stated in paper:
+"Layer normalization (Ba et al., 2016) was moved to the input of each sub-block, similar to a pre-activation residual network (He et al., 2016) and an additional layer normalization was added after the final selfattention block."

 ## Files